Powerlearnproject/se-assignment-1-setting-up-your-developer-environment-isaiah279/README.md

 - Adherence to submission guidelines and deadlines.

 Note: Feel free to reach out for clarification or assistance with any aspect of the assignment.

+Setup Documentation
+Operating System Installation:

+though i know how to install many OS, i have tried
+I chose Windows 11 as my operating system, which I downloaded and installed from the official Microsoft website.
+The installation process was straightforward, and I followed the on-screen instructions to complete the setup.

+IDE Installation:
+I opted for Visual Studio Code (VS Code) as my Integrated Development Environment (IDE) due to its versatility and extensive plugin support.
+I downloaded and installed VS Code from the official website.

+Version Control System:
+I installed Git on my local machine and created a GitHub account to host my repositories.
+I initialized a Git repository for my project and made my first commit.
+This involved creating a .gitignore file to exclude unnecessary files and directories from version control.

+Programming Languages and Runtimes:
+I installed Python from the official website.
+This included downloading the installer and following the setup instructions.
+To verify the installation, I ran python --version in the command prompt.

+Package Managers:
+I installed pip, the package manager for Python, which was included with the Python installation.
+I verified its installation by running pip --version.

+Database Configuration:
+I downloaded and installed MySQL from the official MySQL website.
+I followed the installation wizard and configured MySQL with a root password.
+I also set up a sample database to ensure the installation was successful.

+Development Environments and Virtualization:
+Although optional, I explored Docker as a virtualization tool to isolate project dependencies.
+I installed Docker Desktop for Windows and created a simple Docker container to run a Python application.

+Extensions and Plugins:
+To enhance VS Code's functionality, I installed several extensions, including Python (for syntax highlighting and debugging), GitLens (for version control integration), and Prettier (for code formatting).

+GitHub Repository
+I created a GitHub repository for a sample Python project, which includes the following:

+A .gitignore file to exclude unnecessary files.
+An initial commit with a basic Python script.
+Documentation files such as README.md outlining the project and setup instructions.
+The repository can be accessed at [GitHub Repository Link].

+Reflection on Challenges
+During the setup process, I faced several challenges:

+Python Path Configuration: Initially, the Python installation was not recognized in the command prompt.
+I resolved this by adding Python to the system PATH environment variable.
+MySQL Configuration: Setting up the root password and configuring the database was challenging.
+I referred to the official documentation and community forums for guidance.
+Docker Setup: Running Docker on Windows required enabling the WSL 2 feature and ensuring virtualization was enabled in the BIOS settings.
+This required a few system reboots and configuration changes.
+To overcome these challenges, I relied on online resources, documentation, and community support forums.
+Taking a systematic approach and documenting each step helped me track my progress and troubleshoot issues effectively.

+By completing this assignment, I have established a robust and efficient developer environment tailored to my project needs, ensuring a productive workflow for future development tasks.